PierreAkladios/CorriectionScript/README.md

 # CorriectionScript
-Scripts to automates the correction of java assignements and labs.
+Scripts to automate the correction of java assignments and labs.

+It contains scripts that help with unzipping folders, adding tests to these folders and running these tests to calculate a grade

+Please do not reuse without permission